 - These are available in the Huntingdon Records Office.

 - Banns: 1754-1812, 1837-1927, 1955-1956.

 - Marriages: 1604-27, 1638-1851 (both indexed transcriptions), 1754-1812, 1837-1952, 1953-1994.

 - Bishop's Transcripts: 1604-5, 1608-10, 1617-19, 1626, 1660-76/1684-8, 1690-9, 1701-2, 1704-7, 1714, 1716, 1718-21, 1723-1813/1813-1824/1825-58.

-- Keyston Parish Registers (baptisms, marriages and burials) 1604-1851, on 3 microfiche (fiche set D47), are available from the Huntingdonshire FHS.
+- Keyston Parish Registers (baptisms, marriages and burials) 1604-1851, on 3 microfiche (fiche set D47), are available from the Cambridgeshire and Huntingdonshire FHS.

 - Keyston was in the Thrapston Registration District of Northamptonshire from 1st July 1837, but it subsequently came under the Raunds sub-District of Thrapston.
 In 1935, the parish was transferred to the Spaldwick sub-District.
 It is now part of the Huntingdon District.

 - A transcript of the Keyston parish entries from 1932 Victoria County Series

 - A transcript of the Keyston parish entries from Samuel Lewis's 1835 Topographical Dictionary of England,

 - Ask for a calculation of the distance from Keyston to another place.